-2.3.1 Using The Reset Button
+2.1.2.1 Using the Reset Button

-- Step 1.
-Make sure the SYS LED is on (not blinking). - Step 2.
-Press the RESET button for ten seconds or until the SYS LED begins to blink and then release it.
-When the SYS LED begins to blink, the defaults have been restored and the Prestige restarts.
+- 1 Make sure the PWR/SYS LED is on (not blinking). - 2 Press the RESET button for ten seconds or until the PWR/SYS LED begins to blink and then release it.
+When the PWR/SYS LED begins to blink, the defaults have been restored and the Prestige restarts.

-2.4 Navigating the Prestige Web Configurator
+2.1.3 Navigating the Prestige Web Configurator

 The following summarizes how to navigate the web configurator from the SITE MAP screen.
-We use the Prestige 660HW-61 web screens in this guide as an example.
-Screens vary slightly for different Prestige models.

-- > Click Wizard Setup to begin a series of screens to configure your Prestige for the first time. - > Click a link under Advanced Setup to configure advanced Prestige features. - Click a link under Maintenance to see Prestige performance statistics, upload firmware and back up, restore or upload a configuration file. - > Click SITE MAP to go to the Site Map screen. - > Click Logout in the navigation panel when you have finished a Prestige management session.
+- Click Wizard Setup to begin a series of screens to configure your Prestige for the first time. - Click a link under Advanced Setup to configure advanced Prestige features. - Click a link under Maintenance to see Prestige performance statistics, upload firmware and back up, restore or upload a configuration file. - Click Site Map to go to the Site Map screen. - Click Logout in the navigation panel when you have finished a Prestige management session.